MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/buy-or-edit-an-add-on.md

 2. Select the subscription that  contains the add-on that you want to update.
 3. On the subscription details page, the **Add-ons** section lists the add-ons that you bought.
 Select **Manage add-ons**.
 4. In the **Manage add-ons** pane, from the **Add-on** drop-down list, select the add-on that you want to change.
-5. Make the changes that you want for the ad-on, then select **Save**.
+5. Make the changes that you want for the add-on, then select **Save**.

 ## Remove an add-on

-To remove a standalone add-on subscription, you [cancel the subscription](subscriptions/cancel-your-subscription.md), just like any other subscription, or you can [turn off Recurring billing](subscriptions/renew-your-subscription.md).
+To remove a standalone add-on, you [cancel the subscription](subscriptions/cancel-your-subscription.md), just like any other subscription, or you can [turn off Recurring billing](subscriptions/renew-your-subscription.md).

 You can't remove a traditional add-on.
 If you want to remove a traditional add-on, [contact support](../admin/get-help-support.md).